crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/test_environment.md

 ./cscli -c dev.yaml hub list
 ```

-In this test env, configurations are under the `config/` dir.
+In the test environment the configurations are in the folder `config/`.